Why shaming children is not discipline, and how harmful it can actually be plus what you can do instead of shaming to

 What Does Shaming Mean?

-Shaming can be done by sharing embarrassing stories in order to change the behaviour of your child.
+Shaming can be done by sharing embarrassing stories in order to change the behavior of your child.
 It is basically bullying your child into submission and is just as bad as spanking and hitting children.

 Shaming is also present when you take a private conversation you had with your child and then presented it to friends, other family members or posted it on social media.

-Shaming can also be presented by making your child feel bad about themselves instead of focusing on the behaviour which needs to be addressed – such as my pooping example in the beginning.
+Shaming can also be presented by making your child feel bad about themselves instead of focusing on the behavior which needs to be addressed – such as my pooping example in the beginning.
 Shaming children brings out anxiety, stress, confidence issues and sometimes PTSD which can lead to suicide in the worst cases.